No evidence deadly White Oak Village shooting was gang-related, police chief says

-HENRICO COUNTY, Va. -- Police said there is no evidence linking a shooting at White Oak Village shopping center that left a 16-year-old girl dead and a man injured last weekend was gang-related.
+HENRICO COUNTY, Va. -- Police said there is no evidence linking a shooting at White Oak Village shopping center that left a 16-year-old girl dead and a man injured last weekend to gang violence.

 Henrico Police Chief Eric English said Jamirah Washington was an "innocent bystander" and that there was nothing to indicate the shooting Saturday evening was gang-related.